InceptionNeXt: When Inception Meets ConvNeXt: Related work

 \subsection{Convolution with large kernels.}

 Well-known works, like AlexNet \cite{alexnet} and Inception v1 \cite{inception_v1} already utilize large kernels up to $11 \times 11$ and $7\times 7$, respectively.
 To improve the efficiency of large kernels, VGG \cite{vgg} proposes to heavily stack $3\times 3$ convolutions while Inception v3 \cite{inception_v3} factorizes $k \times k$ convolution into $1 \times k$ and $k \times 1$ staking sequentially.
 For depthwise convolution, MixConv \cite{tan2019mixconv} splits kernels into several groups from $3\times 3$ to $k \times k$.
 Besides, Peng \etal find that large kernels are important for semantic segmentation and they decompose large kernels similar to Inception v3 \cite{inception_v3}.
 Witnessing the success of Transformer in vision tasks \cite{vit, pvt, swin}, large-kernel convolution is more emphasized since it can offer a large receptive field to imitate attention \cite{han2021connection, convnext}.
 For example, ConvNeXt adopts kernel size of $7 \times 7 $ for depthwise convolution by default.
-To employ larger kernels, RepLKNet \cite{replknet} proposes to utilize structural re-parameterization techniques \cite{zagoruyko2017diracnets, repvgg} to scale up kernel size to $31 \times 31$; VAN \cite{van} sequentially stacks large-kernel depth-wise convolution (DW-Conv) and depth-wise dilation convolution to obtain $21 \times 21$ receptive filed; FocalNets employs a gating mechanism to fuse multi-level features from stacking depthwise convolutions; Recently, SLaK \cite{more_convnets} factorizes large kernel $k \times k$ into two small non-square kernels ($k \times s$ and $s \times k$, where $s < k$).
-Different from these works, we do not aim to scale up larger kernels.
+To employ larger kernels, RepLKNet \cite{replknet} proposes to utilize structural re-parameterization techniques \cite{zagoruyko2017diracnets, repvgg} to scale up kernel size to $31 \times 31$; VAN \cite{van} sequentially stacks large-kernel depth-wise convolution (DW-Conv) and depth-wise dilation convolution to obtain $21 \times 21$ receptive filed; FocalNets \cite{focalnet} employ a gating mechanism to fuse multi-level features from stacking depthwise convolutions; SegNeXt \cite{guo2022segnext} learns multi-scale features by multiple branches of staking $1\times k$ and $k \times 1$.
+Recently, SLaK \cite{more_convnets} factorizes large kernel $k \times k$ into two small non-square kernels ($k \times s$ and $s \times k$ with $s < k$).
+Unlike these works, we do not aim to scale up larger kernels.
 Instead, we target efficiency and decompose large kernels in a simple and speed-friendly way while keeping comparable performance.